github/docs/content/code-security/security-overview/viewing-security-insights-for-your-organization.md

 The age of each open alert is calculated by subtracting the date the alert was created from the date that the chosen time period ends.
 For reopened alerts, the age is calculated by subtracting the original created date rather than the date the alert was reopened.

+{% ifversion security-overview-additional-tools %}

+### Reopened alerts

+{% note %}

+**Note:** The "Reopened alerts" metric is in beta, and is subject to change.

+{% endnote %}

+The "Reopened alerts" metric is the total open alerts that were reopened during the chosen time period.
+Only alerts that are open at the end of the reporting period are reported.
+This includes:

+- Alerts that were closed as of the day before the chosen time period, and that remain open at the end of the period.
+- Newly created alerts that were closed, and then reopened, during the chosen time period period.
+- Alerts that were open at the start of the chosen time period, but closed and then reopened within the same period.

+{% endif %}

 ### Secrets bypassed or blocked

 The "Secrets bypassed / blocked" metric shows the ratio of secrets bypassed to the total secrets blocked by push protection.

 You can also see how many secrets were successfully blocked, which is calculated by subtracting the number of secrets bypassed from the total number of secrets blocked by push protection.
 A secret is considered to have been successfully blocked when it has been corrected, and not committed to the repository.

+{% ifversion security-overview-additional-tools %}You can click **View details** to view the {% data variables.product.prodname_secret_scanning %} report with the same filters and time period selected.
+This feature is in beta, and is subject to change.{% endif %}

 For more information on secret scanning push protection metrics, see "[AUTOTITLE](/code-security/security-overview/viewing-metrics-for-secret-scanning-push-protection-in-your-organization)."